Our Top Free Resource

 Your treasures like valuable antiques, stamp and coin collections, works of art, cars, boats, and other personal property can make suitable charitable gifts today or after your lifetime.
 The financial benefits of the gift depend on whether Big Life can use the property in a way that is related to our mission.

-Related use property (e.g., a piece of artwork donated to an art museum) is deductible at the full fair market value.
-Any other property is deemed nonrelated use property, and the deduction would be limited to the lesser of fair market value or your tax basis in the property.
+Related use property—e.g., a piece of artwork donated to an art museum—is deductible at the full fair market value.
+Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 An outright gift.
-This allows you to benefit our work today and gives you an immediate federal income tax charitable deduction.
+This allows you to benefit our work today and receive a federal income tax charitable deduction if you itemize.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of Big Life will last forever.

 A charitable gift annuity.
-You can sometimes use non-income-producing property, such as valuable stamp and coin collections or works of art, in exchange for life payments and a federal income tax charitable deduction.
-The amount of the charitable deduction depends, in part, on whether or not the donated items are retained by Big Life and used for our tax-exempt purpose.
+You can sometimes use non-income producing property such as valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
+The amount of the charitable deduction depends, in part, on whether the donated items are retained by the charity and used for its tax-exempt purpose.

 A donor advised fund.
 Gifts to donor advised funds are not limited to cash and securities.
-Tangible personal property such as valuable antiques, stamp and coin collections, art, cars and boats may be able to be gifted and sold to benefit your fund.
+Tangible personal property such as valuable antiques, stamp, and coin collections, art, cars, and boats may be able to be gifted and sold to benefit your fund.

-Legal Name: Big Life Foundation USA
+Legal name: Big Life Foundation USA